victormartins/dotfiles/atom/packages/seti-ui/README.md

 -----

 ## Contributing
 Anyone is welcome to contribute to the development of this theme.
-If can be a lot of work to keep up on, and I'll take help wherever i can get it :)
+If can be a lot of work to keep up on, and I'll take help wherever I can get it :)

 ### 1. Fork
 If you're keen to contribute, start by [forking](https://github.com/jesseweed/seti-ui/tree/1.0-beta#fork-destination-box) the repo and cloning it to your computer.

-**Note:** To use the development version, you must first install the production version (`apm uninstall seti-ui`), then and run the following commands:
+**Note:** To use the development version, you must first uninstall the production version (`apm uninstall seti-ui`), then run the following commands:

 ```bash
 # To install the local version as an Atom Theme